toscm/CellMix/README.md

 ## Installation

-Run the command below from and interactive R session:
+Run the command below from an interactive R session:

 ```R
 if (!"devtools" %in% installed.packages()[, "Package"]) {